E-Juice: What Is It and How Do They Differ?

 E-Juice: An In-Depth Overview Of The E-Juice Used In An E-Cigarette

-E-juice is the term used to refer to the nicotine based liquid that is used in electronic cigarettes to produce the vapor.
+E-juice is the term used to refer to nicotine based vape juice that is used in electronic cigarettes to produce the vapor.
 The juice is also referred to as e-liquid.
 The typical e-juice consists of nicotine, flavoring, and a propylene glycol (PG) and/or vegetable glycerin (VG) base.
 Regardless of the quality of the vaporizer being used, quality e-juice is necessary for a solid vaping experience.
-The consistency, flavor, nicotine concentration and throat hit of the e-juice can vary- and these are the key qualities advanced vapers focus on when selecting an e juice.
+The consistency, vape juice flavor, nicotine concentration and throat hit of the e-juice can vary- and these are the key qualities advanced vapers focus on when selecting an e juice.

 How Does E-Juice Get Its Flavor?